 With welfare cuts on the rise, research from Group Risk Development (GRiD) found that 11 per cent employers believe they need to work more closely with staff to ensure adequate provision is made for their financial protection.

+The research comes ahead of the Budget, which many have suggested will see chancellor George Osborne unveil a few surprises.
+As such, employers have been looking at how potential cuts and changes may affect their employees? financial wellbeing and how they can support staff through these changes.
 In line with an awareness of the need to support staff, GRiD suggested that seven per cent of bosses claimed they were now likely to increase their benefit spend despite the uncertain outlook.
 A further 11 per cent said that while life is still tough, they might review benefits provision in the near future.
 Read more about the government-based articles: